 ODE TO JOY

-Just outside The Pavilion, near The Woodlands Waterway sits an Art Bench called Ode to Joy, Along the back of the bench is a staff with music that, when played, is Beethoven's famous "Ode to Joy" melody.
+Just outside The Pavilion, near The Woodlands Waterway sits an Art Bench called Ode to Joy, by Dan Skaggs.
+Along the back of the bench is a staff with music that, when played, is Beethoven's famous "Ode to Joy" melody.
 The piano keys on the bench are made of white marble and black granite.
 The bench was underwritten by The Cynthia Woods Mitchell Pavilion through The Woodlands Waterway Arts Council's Art Bench Program.

 Insider Tip: For Pavilion Guests with access to the Woodforest Bank Club during a concert (typically season seat holders), we suggest taking a look at the inside stairwell to see many photos and memorabilia on the walls which showcases the history of The Pavilion.